skodaconnect/homeassistant-skodaconnect/README.md

 # Skoda Connect - An home assistant plugin to add integration with your car

 ## This is fork of [robinostlund/homeassistant-volkswagencarnet](https://github.com/robinostlund/homeassistant-volkswagencarnet) where I am trying to modify the code to support Skoda Connect.
-Most of the credits goes to robinostlund!
-Stressing again - plugin still under development.

 ### What is working
 - odometer